 UNDERSTANDING PRIOR AUTHORIZATION

 It’s important to note there are certain medical services or provider visits that will require prior authorization by Common Ground Healthcare Cooperative.
 We require these authorizations so our Medical Affairs team can review the medical necessity of the recommended service or visit and make sure you are getting appropriate care.
 Medically urgent authorizations, as determined by your physician, are handled as a priority.
-Keep in mind, a prior authorization can only be obtained for services that are covered under your
+Keep in mind, a prior authorization can only be obtained for services that are covered under your plan benefits.

 Network Providers are responsible for obtaining Prior Authorization before they provide these services to you.
 Ultimately it is your responsibility to ensure Prior Authorization was obtained.
 Before receiving these services from a Network Provider, you may want to contact Us to verify that the Hospital, Physician and other providers are Network Providers and that they have obtained the required Prior Authorization.
 If you choose to receive covered health services from a non-network provider, you are responsible for obtaining Prior Authorization before you receive these services.

 COVERED HEALTH SERVICES WHICH REQUIRE PRIOR AUTHORIZATION